gira93/darker-signs/README.md

 ## A complete rewrite of 2006 "Dark Signs" from Vectra Media

+### and includes a rewrite of Mother - A Computer Hacking Simulation

 ## What's this?

 This is what's called a "Hacking Simulation" game (or a text puzzle game if you want).